 As far as I could tell, the interior (at least the lobby) retains pretty much all its original hardware, light fixtures, and furniture including this sweet wood writing table.
 Not sure if that clock is original, but it seems to fit pretty well into the round space.

 Here are a few more details of the interior.
-Next time your driving down I-55 down in this part of the state, swing off into downtown Brookhaven, have a look around, and step inside the post office.
+Next time you’re driving down I-55 down in this part of the state, swing off into downtown Brookhaven, have a look around, and step inside the post office.
 You’ll be glad you did!